aishraj/homepage/content/about.md

 I believe that technology could be used for the greater good of people and strive hard to build *human friendly software*.

-Besides being a programmer, I'm a voracious reader and an avid travller and a foodie.
+Besides being a programmer, I'm a voracious reader, an avid travller and a foodie.